dtinit/data-transfer-project/portability-types-transfer/src/main/java/org/datatransferproject/types/transfer/models/README.md

 # Data Models

-Data Models are a common format for transfer data between two adapters.
+Data Models are a common format for transfering data between two adapters.

 For any vertical (e.g. data type) there will hopefully be between 1 and a small handful of data models.

 ## Philosophy

-Data Models are meant to be tools to transfer data internally to in DTP.
-They are **not meant to be the one true representation** of this type of data.
+Data Models are meant to be tools to transfer data internally in DTP.
+They are **not meant to be the one true representation** of this type of data outside of DTP.

-If there are existing standards for the type of data then that schema should be used instead of inventing a new schema.
+If there are existing standards for a type of data then that schema/standard should be used instead of inventing a new schema.
 However if there isn't a well adopted standard than providers are free to come up with their own schema.

 Ideally there is just one data model per vertical.
 That ensures that there is not fragmentation